docker/compose/docs/index.md

     $ docker-compose stop

 That's more-or-less how Compose works.
-See the reference section below for full details on the commands, condocker-composeuration file and environment variables.
+See the reference section below for full details on the commands, configuration file and environment variables.
 If you have any thoughts or suggestions, [open an issue on GitHub](https://github.com/docker/docker-compose).